-GUIDELINES FOR SUBMISSION OF MANUSCRIPT
+GUIDELINES FUR SUBMISSION OF MANUSCRIPT

-COVERING LETTER FOR SUBMISSION: DATED:
+COVERING LETTER FOR SUBMISSION:

-DATED.
+DATED:

 THE EDITOR

 IJRCM

 Subject: SUBMISSION OF MANUSCRIPT IN THE AREA OF

-(e.g. Finance/Mkt./HRM/General Mgt./Engineering/Economics/Computer/ IT/ Education/Psychology/Law/Math/other, please
+(e.g. Finance/Mkt./HRM/General Mgt./Engineering/Economics/C omputer/IT/ Education/Psychology/Law/Math/other, please

 specify)

 DEAR SIR/MADAM

 Please find my submission of manuscript titled 'your journals.

 I hereby affirm that the contents of this manuscript are original.
-Furthermore fully or partly, nor it is under review for publication elsewhere. , it has neither been published anywhere in any language
+Fur fully or partly, nor it is under review for publication elsewhere. thermore, it has neither been published anywhere in any language

-I affirm that all the co-authors of this manuscript have seen the submitted vertheir names as co-authors. ersion of the manuscript and have agreed to inclusion of
+I affirm that all the co-authors of this manuscript have seen the su their names as co-authors. bmitted version of the manuscript and have agreed to inclusion o

-Also, if my/our manuscript is accepted, I agree to comply with the formalitie discretion to publish our contribution in any of its journals. es as given on the website of the journal.
-The Journal has
+Also, if my/our manuscript is accepted, I agree to comply with the discretion to publish our contribution in any of its journals. formalities as given on the website of the journal.
+The Journal ha

 NAME OF CORRESPONDING AUTHOR :

 Designation/Post :

 Institution/College/University with full address & Pin Code :

 Residential address with Pin Code :

-Mobile Number (s) with country ISD code :

-s WhatsApp or Viber active on your above noted Mobile Number (Yes/No) :